chetanhere/springframework/ioc.md

 7. **Conclusion:**
    - Dependency Injection and Inversion of Control are fundamental principles in Spring Framework that promote loose coupling, modularity, and testability in Java applications.
    - Understanding these principles is crucial for leveraging the power and flexibility of Spring Framework in building robust and maintainable software solutions.

-This detailed explanation of Dependency Injection and Inversion of Control in Spring Framework provides students with a solid understanding of these core concepts and their significance in modern Java application development.
-The provided sample code illustrates different approaches to configuring dependencies in Spring, enabling students to grasp the practical implementation of DI and IoC principles.